totorigolo/genetic-snake-rs/README.md

 # Usage

-To run `genetic-snake-rust`, a recent stable Rust should work.
+To run `genetic-snake-rs`, a recent stable Rust should work.

 The easiest way to get Rust is via [`rustup`](https://www.rust-lang.org/en-US/install.html).